 We need you!
 You can volunteer your time with OPACC in many rewarding ways!
 Please contact us if you are interested in any of the options below, and we will be happy to get back to you with more information.

-Drop-in volunteer at SickKids or CVH: Our Parent Liaisons at SickKids and CVH welcome volunteers who would like to come out and join them at our drop-ins!
+Drop-in volunteers at SickKids or CVH: Our Parent Liaisons at SickKids and CVH welcome volunteers who would like to come out and join them at our drop-ins!
 You don't have to be a trained Facilitator to volunteer.
 Just come out and see what running a support group is like, meet families, and generally help out!
 [Currently on hold until we get permission from the hospitals to bring in external volunteers]

 Volunteering at our charitable gaming events (2 hours/month) in Scarborough